Dr3a0p/react-portfolio/README.md

 # react-portfolio
 mod20 challenge// portfolio out of react

+this application is not fully done. if you review my files i have my home page which is just a small intro.
+About me which mentions skills ive learned and showing those skills is currently a work in progress but should be uploaded soon, 3rd page is my projects page, again it speaks about the projects I've worked on, I didnt include 3 yet because I completely restarted it actually tomake my own frontend work instead of going with what we previously had and lastly a contact me page.
+Links will be installed and functioning very soon.
+Again my portfolio means alot to me and im just trying to practice getting more comfortable as i go without getting too frustrated. thanks if you actually read all of this!

 User Story

 AS AN employer looking for candidates with experience building single-page applications